 Would you like to learn to quilt and create a potential family heirloom?
 Perhaps you’re already a quilter and would like some company and a few tips to improve your techniques.
-The Oasis Quilters’ Guild meet every Monday from 1 to 3 p.m., and from 7 – 9 p.m.
-Telephone 878-7843 or 878-8253 for information.
+The Oasis Quilters’ Guild meets every Monday from 1 to 3 p.m., and from 7 – 9 p.m.

-If you just want to pamper yourself on your day out, what better way than to enjoy one or two treatments at the Beauty Shop.
+If you just want to pamper yourself on your day out, what better way than to enjoy one or two treatments at the Beauty Shop?
 Located at Building 1716 on 17th Street, the salon is open until 6 p.m.
-Choose from haircuts to facials, manicures and pedicures, but don’t forget to make an appointment at 872-4015.
+Choose from haircuts to facials, manicures and pedicures, but don’t forget to make an appointment.